ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 # Implementing Telemetry, Properties and Commands

-With the D2C and C2D binders we can implement the IoT messaging patterns by inheriting from the abstract binders and configure the topics we want to use for each case.
+With the D2C and C2D binders we can implement the IoT messaging patterns by inheriting from the abstract classes and configure the topics we want to use for each case.

 ## Telemetry